Long Term Effects of Narcotics Abuse

 • Slowed or stopped breathing

 A narcotics overdose is a medical emergency.
 Call 911 right away and stay with the person until first responders arrive.
 Provide as much information as you can over the phone.
 If you or the person has naloxone (Narcan) on them, administer it.
 Naloxone is a life-saving medication that rapidly reverses the effects of an opioid overdose.
-However, its effects don’t tend to last as long as those of opioids/narcotics so you still need to call 911 and you may need to administer a second dose if they begin overdosing again.
+However, its effects don’t outlast the opioids/narcotics, so you still need to call 911 and may need to administer a second dose if their overdose symptoms return.

-If you know someone who misuses narcotics or is at risk of an opioid overdose, most states allow you to buy naloxone over the counter at pharmacies like CVS and Walgreens.
-You can buy a Narcan nasal spray that’s extremely easy for the layperson to administer.
-Make sure to keep it in the house and anywhere where you may be with your loved one.4
+Naloxone is readily available.
+Most states allow you to buy naloxone over the counter at pharmacies like CVS and Walgreens.
+You can buy a Narcan nasal spray that’s extremely easy for anyone to administer.
+Make sure to keep it in the house and with you when out with someone who uses.4

 Physiological Dependence and Narcotics Withdrawal

 Long-term narcotics abuse can lead to a physical adaptation known as dependence.
-This means that your brain and body have adjusted to the presence of narcotics and now need the drug in order to function optimally.
-If you are dependent on narcotics and suddenly quit or reduce use, you will experience narcotics withdrawal symptoms, which are unpleasant and often painful.
-The severity of your withdrawal symptoms will depend on several things, such as:1
+This means that your brain and body have adjusted to the narcotic and now need the drug in order to function optimally.
+If you’re dependent on narcotics and suddenly quit or reduce use, you will experience withdrawal symptoms, which are unpleasant and often painful.
+The severity of your withdrawal symptoms depends on several things, such as:1

-• Method of administration (i.e. snorting or injecting)
+• Method of administration (e.g. snorting or injecting)

 • Your physical and mental health

-Narcotics withdrawal symptoms can range from mild to severe and may include:3
+Narcotics withdrawal symptoms can range from mild to severe.
+Signs include:3

 • Nausea and vomiting